MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 author: KathrynEE
 ms.topic: how-to
 monikerRange: '>= tfs-2015'
-ms.date: 7/09/2020
+ms.date: 09/16/2021
 ---

-# Customize a sprint Taskboard
+# Customize cards on a sprint taskboard in Azure Boards

 [!INCLUDE [temp](../includes/version-vsts-tfs-2015-on.md)]

 ::: moniker range=">= azure-devops-2020"

-Sprint Taskboards are similar to Kanban boards in that they show work items as cards instead of as lists, but are different in the ways summarized in [Backlogs, Boards, and Plans, Kanban and Taskboards](../backlogs/backlogs-boards-plans.md#kanban-taskboards).
+Sprint Taskboards are similar to Kanban boards because they show work items as cards instead of as lists.
+They're different in the ways summarized in [Backlogs, Boards, and Plans](../backlogs/backlogs-boards-plans.md#kanban-taskboards).
 Similar to the Kanban boards, you can customize cards and add columns.

 ::: moniker-end

 ::: moniker range=">= tfs-2015 <= azure-devops-2019"

-Sprint Taskboards are similar to Kanban boards in that they show work items as cards instead of as lists, but are different in the ways summarized in [Backlogs, Boards, and Plans, Kanban and Taskboards](../backlogs/backlogs-boards-plans.md#kanban-taskboards).
+Sprint Taskboards are similar to Kanban boards in that they show work items as cards instead of as lists.
+They're different in the ways summarized in [Backlogs, Boards, and Plans](../backlogs/backlogs-boards-plans.md#kanban-taskboards).
 Similar to the Kanban boards, you can customize cards.
 To change column names or add columns, you need to customize the workflow.

 ::: moniker-end